pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 This is of course convenient from an authoring perspective - you can switch modes as you like, thus macros / copy&paste are much easier.

+TODO make theoretical layout section
-\[From a layout perspective, this automatism wouldn't have to be built in, but weirdly, MathML builds it in.
-In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on the barebones of layout.\]
+[From a layout perspective, this automatism wouldn't have to be built in, but weirdly, MathML builds it in.
+In fact, it has a separate operator dictionary which describes various layout rules instead of focusing on the barebones of layout.]

 This means, we have intentionally ambiguous layout instructions.